 There are two exceptions for "devices" that can be used without violating the Act:

 - Telephones and related equipment that are used by a subscriber in the ordinary course of business, including "extension" telephones.
-The idea here is to allow employers to listen-in on employee conversations with customers, and
+The idea here is to allow employers to listen in on employee conversations with customers.

 - Hearing aids used to correct or improve subnormal hearing, but not to the point where one's hearing becomes better than normal.
-So, if your hearing is normal, you can't use a hearing aid for the purpose of intercepting communications
+So, someone whose hearing is normal cannot legally use a hearing aid for the purpose of intercepting communications.

-There are two primary exceptions that allow communications to be intercepted without violating the Act:
+There are two primary exceptions that allow communications to be intercepted without violating the Wiretap Act:

-- The "provider" exception allows telephone service providers to listen to or monitor your telephone calls when they are directed to by law enforcement officers with a valid court order ("search warrant") or when it's necessary to provide you with service, to inspect the equipment, or to protect the provider's property or rights, such as when its network is being used without being paid for, and
+- The "provider" exception, which allows telephone service providers to listen to or monitor telephone calls once they have been directed to do so by law enforcement officers with a valid court order ("search warrant") or when it is necessary to provide a customer with service, to inspect the equipment, or to protect the provider's property or rights, such as when its network is being used without being paid for.

-- Law enforcement officials can intercept communications when one party consents to it, so, if you're suspected in illegal activities and a government informant consents, agents can listen to and record your conversations with the informant
+- Use by law enforcement officials, who can legally intercept communications when one party consents to it.
+So, if someone is suspected of illegal activities and a government informant consents, agents can listen to and record conversations with the informant.

 Many state laws allow one-party consent to record telephone conversations, but some states require the consent of everyone on the telephone.
-So, if you're thinking of recording phone calls - even your own - be sure to check the laws in your area before you do so.
+So, if you are thinking of recording phone calls, even your own, be sure to check the laws in your area before you do so.

 Questions for Your Attorney

 - I think my phone is being tapped.
 Should I call the telephone company or the police?